DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 the Internet?
 These questions emphasize that in order to understand the Internet, a better understanding of space is essential.

-My hypothesis here is that the difficulty we encounter in understanding the influence of the Internet on today’s world largely stems from an erroneous conception of space.
+My hypothesis is that the difficulty we encounter in understanding the influence of the Internet on today’s world largely stems from an erroneous conception of space.
 Space is usually considered as a material reality and is often equated to the territory on which other realities,